How to Experience the Best Fall Foliage near Washington, DC

 Annapolis Rock

-This beautiful view is one that you’ll have to work – or rather hike – for.
+This beautiful view is one that you’ll have to work – or rather hike for.
 The trail to the summit is five miles out and back, has 800 feet of elevation gain, and is rated as moderate on AllTrails.
 But if you ask us, the view from the top is worth every step.
 Check out these clips from when we hiked it last summer.

 Logistics: Annapolis Rock is free to access and located in Maryland’s South Mountain State Park.
-It’s less than a one hour drive from Washington DC and 45 minutes from Baltimore, MD.
-Because of it’s accessibility, it can get pretty busy on weeknights, especially at sunset, but there are plenty of different overlooks to spread out on, so you should be able to find your own little corner of the mountain to enjoy.
+It’s less than a one-hour drive from Washington, DC and 45 minutes from Baltimore, MD.
+Because of its accessibility, it can get pretty busy on weeknights, especially at sunset, but there are plenty of different overlooks to spread out on, so you should be able to find your own little corner of the mountain to enjoy.

-Harpers Ferry
+Harpers Ferry National Historical Park

 Harper's Ferry Fall Foliage Maryland Heights Trail